 Tremor International Ltd. to Announce Fourth Quarter 2022 Financial Results on March 7, 2023

-/EIN News/ -- NEW YORK, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Tremor International Ltd. (AIM/NASDAQ: TRMR), a global leader in data-driven video and connected TV (“CTV”) advertising technology offering an end-to-end platform that enables advertisers to optimize their campaigns and media companies to maximize inventory yield, will release its financial results for the fourth quarter and twelve months ended December 31, 2022 before the U.S. market opens on Tuesday, March 7, 2023.
+NEW YORK, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Tremor International Ltd. TRMR, a global leader in data-driven video and connected TV ("CTV") advertising technology offering an end-to-end platform that enables advertisers to optimize their campaigns and media companies to maximize inventory yield, will release its financial results for the fourth quarter and twelve months ended December 31, 2022 before the U.S. market opens on Tuesday, March 7, 2023.

 Tremor International will host a webcast and conference call with Ofer Druker, Chief Executive Officer, and Sagi Niri, Chief Financial Officer, at 6:00 AM PT, 9:00 AM ET, and 2:00 PM GMT on the same date to discuss the Company's financial results.